Create an Effective Study Space Quickly and Inexpensively

 Keep it Inexpensive

-Creating a study space doesn’t need to cost a lot of money.
+Creating an effective study space doesn’t need to cost a lot of money.
 In fact, it can be done for free by shopping your own home.
 Sad desk in the basement that’s never used?
 It is NOW.
-Lamp in your sister’s room that she hates.
+The lamp in your sister’s room that she hates?
 Guess who it belongs to now?
 You.

 Here are some other ways to keep it cheap: